fluid-project/fluid-express-user/README.md

 ## Server Side Components

-The server side components are intended to be used with a `gpii.express` instance, and provide the REST API endpoints documented in `src/docs/api.md`.
+The server side components are intended to be used with a `fluid.express` instance, and provide the REST API endpoints documented in `src/docs/api.md`.
 Before you can use the server side components, you must set up your database with the views included in `src/views` (see that directory for details).